Table of Contents

-According to Costa Rica’s Export Trade Promotion Agency (Procomer), the fact that companies such as Microsoft, Intel, Hewlett Packard, Google, and Amazon are present in the country is due to the high level of education of its population, as well as to the nation’s economic and political stability.
-In addition to achieving manufacturing innovation, Costa Rica is becoming a hotspot location for the establishment of shared services operations facilities.
+According to Costa Rica’s Export Trade Promotion Agency (Procomer), the fact that companies such as Microsoft, Intel, Hewlett Packard, Google, and Amazon are present in the country is due to the high level of educational achievement of its population, as well as to the nation’s economic and political stability.
+In addition to fostering manufacturing innovation, Costa Rica is becoming a hotspot location for the establishment of shared services operations facilities.

 Since the economic and trade opening that the nation experienced three decades ago, Costa Rican innovation has made it a magnet for large technology multinationals.
 According to the Global Innovation Index’s 2019 rankings, Costa Rica ranks second to Chile as Latin America’s most innovative nation.
 As such, Costa Rica remains engaged in its plan to attract more foreign investment, to encourage the creation of new homegrown technology companies, and to export a greater volume of value-added products.

 Manufacturing innovation in Costa Rica: A rocket to Mars in 39 days

 One of the symbols of manufacturing innovation in Costa Rica is the Ad Astra Rocket Laboratory which was established by Costa Rican scientist Franklin Chang.
 Chang is a mechanical engineer, a physicist, a former NASA astronaut, and the founder and CEO of Ad Astra.
 In addition to creating hydrogen technologies to reduce transport pollution, one example of Chang’s flagship manufacturing innovation in Costa Rica is a revolutionary invention that could transport a rocket to Mars in 39 days through the use of plasma engine technology.
 Ad Astra’s facility is located approximately 10 kilometers to the west of the city of Liberia, the capital of the province of Guanacaste, on the campus of EARTH University.

 In addition to playing a pioneering role in the development of plasma engine technology, manufacturing in innovation in Costa Rica brought about the launch of the first Central American satellite in 2018.
 The projectile was developed by scientists at Costa Rica’s Technological University.

 In addition to innovations in manufacturing developed by Ad Astra and at the nation’s Technological University, Costa Rica has been the source of innovation in other areas in recent years.
 Among them are: